aobject/NYU-ML-Project/README.md

 ![acc](https://raw.githubusercontent.com/aobject/public-nyu-ml/master/ML-Project/results/extension-01/pytorch/01-mnist-baseline-acc.png) ![acc](https://raw.githubusercontent.com/aobject/public-nyu-ml/master/ML-Project/results/extension-01/pytorch/01-mnist-baseline-loss.png)

-The set up is very similar for the CIFAR baseline naive neural network.
+The CIFAR baseline set up is very similar for the MNIST baseline naive neural network.
 We changed the network architecture to accommodate the larger input image size and additional channels.

-The CIFAR-10 dataset is much more challenging than the MNIST dataset and we see a decrease in performance to illustrate that difficulty.
+The CIFAR-10 dataset is much more challenging than the MNIST dataset and we see a decrease in the baseline performance to illustrate that difficulty.
+The amount of data to parse per example is larger and classes are more difficult to identify given the complexity of the 3-dimensional nature of the class objects in comparison with a handwritten digit.
+Furthermore, there is a lot of additional noise in the form of surface textures and background information.
+All of these factors contribute to the additional challenge posed by the CIFAR-10 dataset.

 ![acc](https://raw.githubusercontent.com/aobject/public-nyu-ml/master/ML-Project/results/extension-01/pytorch/03-cifar-baseline-loss.png) ![acc](https://raw.githubusercontent.com/aobject/public-nyu-ml/master/ML-Project/results/extension-01/pytorch/03-cifar-baseline-acc.png)

+### Baseline Synopsis

 | Algorithm                  | Training Set Accuracy | Test Set Accuracy |
 | -------------------------- | --------------------- | ----------------- |
 | MNIST Baseline No CNN      | 29.50%                | 24.90%            |
 | CIFAR Baseline No CNN      | 32.67%                | 25.25%            |

+As you will see later in the report the PyTorch extension implementations do better than the NumPy extension implementations.
+I was concerned that my extension implementations had errors.
+So I found two implementations by other of the extension in NumPy.
+Plugging in our datasets the performance on both of the NumPy extensions be others was actually similar or worse than the results achieved.
+There is no room in this report for comparison due to the two page per extension limit.
+In addition, the assignment did not require the information.
+As a result, I did not include the statistics here.
+However, I would like to note I have verified that the NumPy performance on these extensions is in line with the performance by code published by others.

+For all of the reasons above it is notable that our baseline build in PyTorch has an advantage over our NumPy implementations from the start.
+In addition, our PyTorch with extension implementations also have an advantage over the NumPy implementations.